RayHackett/enzymm/README.md

 For visual exploration of matches, you can optionally save an alignment of the template and the matched query residues to a PDB file which can be viewed with any molecular viewer.
 To do so, supply an output directory after the `--pdbs` flag for the `.pdb` files.

-This will also create:
+What will get written depends of in the `--transform` flag is set or not:

-- `{pdbs_dir}/{query_identifier}_matches.pdb`: One `.pdb` file per query with a structural alignment between template and query residues.
-This can be further configured.
+- `{pdbs_dir}/{query_identifier}_matches.pdb`: Default: One `.pdb` file per query with matched residues in the query written in the query reference frame.
+- `{pdbs_dir}/{template_pdb_identifier}_matches.pdb`: Default: One `.pdb` file per template structure which matches any query written in the template reference frame.
+In short, `--transform` forces the output into the template reference frame.
+Therefore only matches from the same template structure can be aligned which is why we write one file per matched template structure!

 Add additional information to each `.pdb` file with the following flags:

-- `--transform`, which causes the query to be aligned to the the template instead of vice versa.
+- `--include-template`, which also writes the template PDB structure to the `.pdb` file
 - `--include-query`, which also writes the entire query PDB structure to the `.pdb` file

-Currently, `--transform` and `--include-query` should not be used together.
-Hopefully I'll get around to fixing this soon.

 ## 💭 Feedback